 \subsection{The Gain-Ranging MAC (GR-MAC)}

 The charge-domain CIM array is a network of configurable capacitors that performs a Matrix-Vector Multiplication, $\bm{z} = \bm{Wx}$.
-The array is comprised of unit cells, each performing a single multiply-accumulate (MAC) operation.
-Each weight, $W$, is stored in a unit cell, and used to configure the local capacitive divider, thus embedding $\bm{W}$ in the array.
+The array comprises unit cells, each performing a single multiply-accumulate (MAC) operation.
+Each weight, $W$, is stored in a unit cell and used to configure the local capacitive divider, thus embedding $\bm{W}$ in the array.
 The input, $\bm{x}$, is applied across the rows of the array by DACs as voltages.
 Charge redistribution through the capacitive network generates the output voltages, $\bm{z}$, which are then quantized by ADCs at the column periphery.
-The ADC energy consumption scales with the required precision, $\mathrm{ENOB}$, and becomes the primary energy bottleneck when scaling the charge-based CIM \cite{murmann-mscim}.
-The ADC energy scaling is modeled as $\mathcal{E}_{\mathrm{ADC}} \propto \mathrm{ENOB} + \gamma 4^\mathrm{ENOB}$, representing a linear baseline energy per conversion step, and a $4^N$ term for thermal noise limited scaling, consistent with the SAR topology commonly used in CIM designs \cite{sun-aord}.
+The ADC energy consumption scales with the required precision, $\mathrm{ENOB}$, and becomes the primary energy bottleneck as the charge-based CIM scales \cite{murmann-mscim}.
+The ADC energy scaling is modelled as $\mathcal{E}_{\mathrm{ADC}} \propto \mathrm{ENOB} + \gamma 4^\mathrm{ENOB}$, representing a linear baseline energy per conversion step, and a $4^N$ term for thermal-noise-limited scaling, consistent with the SAR topology commonly used in CIM designs \cite{sun-aord}.
 The crossover point between the two scaling regimes is defined by $\gamma \approx \nicefrac{N_{\mathrm{cross}}}{4^{N_{\mathrm{cross}}}}$ and $N_{\mathrm{cross}}\approx 10$~bits in \cite{murmann-mscim}, acting as a practical boundary for energy consumption.

-The following subsection, \ref{sec:shrinkydinky}, explains how dot-product computation on data that is globally normalized to a block-wise maximum, such as an aligned integer format \cite{\aligncimrefs} or FP-DAC \cite{fpcim}, produces a \textit{signal shrinkage} \cite{murmann-mscim} effect.
+The following subsection, \ref{sec:shrinkydinky}, explains how dot product computation on data that is globally normalized to a block-wise maximum, such as an aligned integer format \cite{\aligncimrefs} or FP-DAC \cite{fpcim}, produces a \textit{signal shrinkage} \cite{murmann-mscim} effect.
 This forces the ADC to satisfy an \textit{excess resolution requirement} \cite{murmann-mscim} to lower the noise floor to distinguish the compressed signal, at an energy cost up to $4^N$.
-By contrast, the GR-MAC leverages the separation of range and resolution in floating point formats to apply \textit{per-unit normalization}.
-Subsection \ref{sec:loudandproud} explains the operation of the GR-MAC, showing how weighted accumulation via gain ranging replaces uniform averaging to minimize signal shrinkage, thereby relaxing the ADC requirements.
+By contrast, the GR-MAC leverages the separation of range and resolution in floating-point formats to apply \textit{per-unit normalization}.
+Subsection \ref{sec:loudandproud} explains the operation of the GR-MAC, showing how weighted accumulation via gain-ranging replaces uniform averaging to minimize signal shrinkage, thereby relaxing the ADC requirements.